kieron-dev/kieron-dev.github.io/_posts/2018-11-01-birdpedia-with-tdd-2.md

 A common ginkgo pattern for system-testing a server is to build the server application in the test suite, and to provide a path to the generated binary for the tests to use.
-So for our first failing test, let's build the application in package birds/cmd/server and have a simple test to check it can be run successfully.
+Each test starts and stops its own copy of the server for good test isolation.
+So for our first failing test, let's build the application in package `birds/cmd/server` and have a simple test to check it can be run successfully.

 *system_tests/api/api_test_suite.go:*